The American School of Classical Studies at Athens

 Richard Hubbard Howland, remembered by his friends and colleagues as “a debonair socialite,” a “consummate gentleman of the old school,” “a wonderful raconteur” and a successful fundraiser, died at the age of 96 on 24 October 2006.

-The ASCSA Archives received two lots of Richard H. Howland’s papers relating to his relationship with the ASCSA: in 2004, he donated his letters to his family written while he was a student at the school and travelling in Europe; and in 2007, some miscellaneous papers and a large number of photographs covering his student years in Greece (and some of his European travels) were received from his estate.
+The ASCSA Archives received two lots of Richard H. Howland’s papers relating to his relationship with the ASCSA: in 2004, he donated his letters to his family written while he was a student at the school and travelling in Europe; some miscellaneous papers and his photographs from the time he was a student in Greece in the 1930s (and some of his European travels) were received from his estate in 2007.
+The photographs were digitized in 2015-2016 under an ESPA grant and are available in the Search Culture portal.

 BOX 1